bhaskar-f/EmployeeManagement/README.md

-Employee management app using java
+Employee management app using java and Swing